 Right now the fishing is great just about everywhere you go on the lake both shallow and deep.
 The biggest problem has been deciding which groups of fish to go after.
 Most of the bass have finished up spawning and are hungry!
 The top water fishing has been very good this year with whopper ploppers, yellow magics, and zara spooks in shad patterns getting the best action worked early and late around main lake points.
 The explosions on these baits are fierce.
 As the shad are finishing up their spawn a square billed crank bait, white spinner bait, chatter bait, or a 3:16 Lure Company swimbait fished in the same areas are doing well also.
 These fish are very aggressive and will pound these baits as you reel them through 2-6 feet of water.
 The bite isn’t lasting long in the morning so get out early if you want to take advantage of this bite!

 I hope this report helps you on your next trip here to the lake.
 Good luck to all the tournament anglers coming out and be safe out on the water.
 I also want to wish all the Dads out there a Happy Father’s Day!
-If you are headed to Lake Fork in pursuit of a trophy bass and are looking to book a guide, I would enjoy the opportunity to take you or your group fishing and show you a great time on Lake Fork.
+If you are headed to Lake Fork in pursuit of a trophy bass and are looking to book a fishing guide, I would enjoy the opportunity to take you or your group fishing and show you a great time on Lake Fork.
 Also, if you are interested in learning deep structure fishing and how to read electronics, now through the end of the year is the time to book with me.
-My summer and fall schedule is already filling fast so get your reservations in now for best available dates.
+My summer and fall schedule is already filling fast so get your reservations in now for the best available dates.
 I also have gift certificates available for those of you that are interested in purchasing a friend or loved one a guided trip on Lake Fork.
-You can contact me to make your reservation at 903-736-9888 or send me an email at firstname.lastname@example.orgYou can also visit my website for more information about Lake Fork and my guide service at www.officiallakeforktrophybass.com You can find me on Facebook and follow my official Lake Fork Guide page at https://www.facebook.com/lakeforktrophybassguide/
+You can contact me to make your reservation at 903-736-9888 or send me an email.
+You can also find me on Facebook and follow my official Lake Fork Guide page.

 Good luck to all the tournament anglers headed to the lake this month!
 Also, while you are here, be sure to stop by Diamond Sports Marine located on highway 154 just north of the bridge.
 They have all the new 2017 Ranger Boats in stock.
 You will not want to miss the opportunity to check out the new Z series bass boats as well as the all-new Ranger aluminum series.
-These boats have some amazing features are definitely eye catchers!
-Give Fred a call at 903-383-7829 to set up your personal demo ride in a Ranger Boat.
+These boats have some amazing features and are definitely eye-catchers!
+Give Fred a call to set up your personal demo ride in a Ranger Boat.